partkeepr/PartKeepr/docker/README.md

 - Call `docker-compose pull` to fetch all images from the docker hub.
 Alternatively you could [build the images manually](#building-the-images-manually).
 - Now you need to fire up the database and let it initialize.
 This is done by callng `docker-compose up -d db`.
 You can peek into the process by `docker-compose logs -f db`.
 Wait for a message that the server is ready for connections and listening on port 3306.
 Using `<Ctrl><c>`, you can exit from the logs.
 - Build the `initdb` image by calling `docker-compose build initdb`.
 This will take a few moments as it builds a docker image.
   By default the line `RESET_DATABASE: 'yes'` in the file `docker-compose.yml` is commented.
-This is to avoid accidentially removing your data.
+This is to avoid accidentally removing your data.
 Uncomment the line.
 Then:
   - Initialize the data by calling `docker-compose up initdb`.
   - Recomment the line in the `docker-compose.yml` file you just uncommented.
 - Now, you can fire up the main container by calling `docker-compose up -d app`.
 - The container will initialize some dependencies.
 This might take some time as well.
 Again using `docker-compose logs -f app` you can peek into the process and with `<Ctrl><c>` you can return to the console.
    There might be some error messages regarding missing tables.
-- The partkeepr instance is avaliable at http://127.0.0.1:8082/.
+- The partkeepr instance is available at http://127.0.0.1:8082/.
   - Note: If you don't set `PARTKEEPR_FORCE_UPDATE` to `yes` in the `docker-compose` file on your first run you will get a white screen as you need to start the [setup](http://127.0.0.1:8082/setup/) once.
 Just accept the defaults but do not create a new set of users (keep the existing ones) and select HTTP Basic authentication.
 - You may or may or not want to set up a cron job as described.
 The check is disabled by default.
   - Alternatively, you can run the cron command manually with `php app/console partkeepr:cron:run` after logging in to the container with `docker exec -it partkeepr_dev_app_1 bash`.